jincubator/Tribunal/README.md

 Reentrancy protection is not needed in the current design as it follows the checks-effects-interactions pattern and never holds tokens.
 The contract consumes nonces before any external calls and uses a pull pattern for token transfers.

 ### Fee-on-Transfer Token Handling
-Swappers must handle fee-on-transfer tokens carefully, as settlement will result in fewer tokens being received by the recipient than the specified settlement amount.
-When providing settlement amounts for such tokens:
+Swappers must handle fee-on-transfer tokens carefully, as settlement will result in fewer tokens being received by the recipient than the specified fill amount.
+When providing fill amounts for such tokens:
 - Swappers must account for the token's transfer fee in their calculations
-- The actual received amount will be less than the specified settlement amount
+- The actual received amount will be less than the specified fill amount
 - Frontend implementations should display appropriate warnings
 - Consider implementing additional safety checks or multipliers (though this also complicates matters for fillers)